 The purpose of home insurance is to protect the structure of your home, other structures on your property and your personal possessions against loss or damage due to a claimable event (referred to as a peril).
-Depending on the provider you choose, some or all of the perils listed below may be covered by a standard home insurance policy or a broader homeowners insurance policy.
+Depending on your provider, some or all of the perils listed below may be covered by your home insurance policy.
 Be sure you are completely aware of exactly what is and is not included in the policy you decide to purchase.

 Your home insurance will cover damage caused to your property and/or personal belongings as a result of an act of vandalism or malicious mischief.

-In the event that your home, Other Structures and/or your Personal Property are destroyed due to a fire or severe smoke, your home insurance policy will repair, rebuild or replace that which is damaged.
-In addition, should you and your family be displaced as a result of such damage, you may qualify for reimbursement of costs associated with finding alternative accommodation, known as Loss of Use.
-In some cases Loss of Use may be included in your homeowners insurance and in other cases it may be an optional extra that you have to purchase with your homeowners insurance.
+In the event that your home, other structures or personal property are destroyed due to a fire or severe smoke, your home insurance policy will repair, rebuild or replace that which is damaged.
+Additionally, should you and your family be displaced as a result of such damage, you may qualify for reimbursement of costs associated with finding alternative accommodation, known as loss of use coverage.
+Loss of use coverage may be included in your homeowners insurance in some cases, or it may be an optional extra that you have to purchase with your homeowners insurance.
 Statistically, fire claims are the most expensive.

 Damage caused as a result of windstorms and hail is typically covered.
 Should water or snow enter your property as a result of hail or windstorm damage, such loss or damage will also be covered.

 Damage caused by lightning strikes is covered.
 Some insurance providers may extend this coverage to power surges as a result of lightning which may damage electronic items for example.